Listen to the podcast:

 To keep up with upcoming events, join our Data Science Community on Facebook or check out the archive of recent data science videos.
 To suggest future data science topics or guests, please contact Mike Delgado.

-In this week’s #DataTalk, we talked with Dr. Victor Pankratius (MIT) about how he is using machine learning to find distant planets.
+In this week’s #DataTalk, we talked with Dr. Victor Pankratius about how he is using machine learning to find distant planets.
+Dr. Pankratius leads the Data Science for Astro & Geoinformatics group at MIT.

 Here’s a full transcript: